VSteinborn/Solar-System-Simulation/README.txt

 python main_solarSystemSimulation <trajectory output file> <extrema output file> <periods output file> <energy output file>

 where the output file names can be specified by the user in the command line.

+For how long the simulation should run for, and with what time step can be determined by the user in simParameter.txt.
+The particles of interest that should be simulated can be specified by the user in particle.txt

 particle.txt:
 ///////////////////